-The following table provides information regarding the fees incurred to MNP LLP, the Company's independent registered public accounting firm, and Grant Thornton LLP, Restoration Robotics' independent public accounting firm, for the fiscal year ended December 31, 2019 and to Grant Thornton LLP for the fiscal year ended December 31, 2018.
+The following table provides information regarding the fees incurred to MNP, the Company's independent registered public accounting firm for the fiscal year ended December 31, 2020 and December 31, 2019, and Grant Thornton LLP, Restoration Robotics' independent public accounting firm, for the fiscal year ended December 31, 2019.
+On December 10, 2019, we engaged MNP as our independent registered public accounting firm for the fiscal year ending December 31, 2019 and dismissed Grant Thornton LLP as the independent registered public accounting firm of the Company.